PriscaTonia/expenses-chart-component/README.md

 - Frontend Mentor - [@PriscaTonia](https://www.frontendmentor.io/profile/PriscaTonia)
 - Twitter - [@EbubePrisca](https://twitter.com/EbubePrisca)

 ## Acknowledgments

-I'd love to acknowledge Elliot Yibaebi Yibalua, he actually helped me with getting my data from the json file as well as some code breaks I encountered.
+I'd love to acknowledge a dear person, Elliot Yibaebi Yibalua, he actually helped me with getting my data from the json file as well as some code breaks I encountered.
+As well as continually encouraging my growth and development.